nhuntwalker/canvas-automation/README.md

       $ deactivate
     ```

-    - virtualenv wrapper
+    - if using virtualenv wrapper:
     ```
       $ workon <virtual env>
     ```

-    - virtualenv
+    - if using virtualenv:
     ```
       $ source bin/activate
     ```